Waste and recycling service changes - 2019 to 2023 strategy

 - providing more opportunities for reuse

-To make this all possible we will divert business waste to waste transfer stations, stop collecting tyres and asbestos, improve the layout at recycling centres and close the smallest recycling centres (Gardenstown, Hatton and Whitehills) which don't have space for all the materials.
+To make this all possible we are diverting business waste to waste transfer stations, stopping collection of tyres and asbestos, improving the layout at recycling centres and closing the smallest recycling centres (Gardenstown, Hatton and Whitehills) which don't have space for all the materials.

 Also, more consistent opening hours at recycling centres and at times convenient to households are introduced.

 Free recycling centre permits for vans, pick-ups, minibuses and trailers are due to be implemented in 2020 to create space for more recyclable materials by preventing businesses from using recycling centres.

 Business waste drop off service

 Businesses will have the option of taking their recycling and waste to waste transfer stations from 2020.

 Key dates for service changes: